 The hotel has some laminated leaflets available at the Edward Hotel’s reception detailing several short walks.
 Further information and advice can also be given.
 The walks are mainly circular and can be combined.
 They take in the major sites in the city and add a little explanation to what can be seen.

 The Via Sacra walk is signposted.
 Other walks are; Martyrs, Monk’s and Maritime, Park and Spa, Potter and Pilgrims.

-There are also some waterside walks to the south of the city again available from Gloucester tourist Information Centre or laminated at the Edward Hotel reception.
+There are also some waterside walks to the south of the city again available laminated at the Edward Hotel reception.
 These can be started from the city or accessed by a short bus ride.

-The Severn Way, meanders through Gloucester on route from Plynmilon (Powys) to Bristol, a 224 trail.
+The Severn Way, meanders through Gloucester on route from Plynmilon (Powys) to Bristol, a 224 mile trail.